sfomuseum/go-sfomuseum-edtf/README.md

 #### AWS

-These notes are for running the `server` in AWS using the Lambda -> API Gateway -> CloudFront pattern.
+These notes are for running the `server` in AWS using the (this Go code) <- Lambda <- API Gateway <- CloudFront -> (Internet) pattern.

+As you'll see this pattern is not necessarily the _best_ choice for this particular application.
+Given that it's possible to compile all, or most, of the `go-edtf` and `go-sfmuseum-edtf` in to [WebAssembly (WASM) binaries](https://github.com/sfomuseum/go-edtf-wasm) another approach would be to simply have a static HTML+JavaScript+CSS website with only those WASM functions needed for the web application.

+The Lambda approach allows for increased flexbility in how the functionality is delivered but at the cost of increased overhead setting things up.

 ##### Lambda

-_This documentation is incomplete._
+The easiest way to build the `server` tool for use as an AWS Lambda function is to use the handy `lambda-server` target in the Makefile:

 ```
 $> make lambda-server